Zena4L/Hibernate/README.md

 > To chose the inheritance strategy, you need to annotate the parent class with `@Inheritance(strategy=type)`
 > 1. `SINGLE_TABLE`: It will only define one table in the DB.
 This table will contain all the
      > children products.
 Using this strategy, Hibernate will create a `discriminator` column.
 This is added
      > to all attribute to specify the type of product.
 The query is made only to one table `Product`
 > 2. `JOINED` : This will automatically create 3 table.
 And to get all that you need, You will
      > have to write queries using `JOIN`.
 > 3. `TABLE_PER_CLASS **ALWAYS AVOID**` : No longer supported by hibernate
 >

+## JPQL QUERIES

+> This is a Java Persistence Query Language, it's a query language for the objects in the context of
+> JPA implementation.
+> An easy way to create query is by using `createQuery` method of the entity manager.
+> `createQuery` provide a lot of method overload, you can look into it.
 >
+> Considering this jqpl `String query = "SELECT p FROM Product p";`, the projection is represented by
+> `p`, it can be anything.
+And instead of selecting from a table, you select from the entity class.
+>
+> ```angular2html
+> SELECT * FROM product //===> Fetech all the columns from table Product
+>
+> SELECT p FROM Product p //===> Fetch all the attributes of the product entity from the context
+>```
+> Remember that there is no `insert` method Hibernate context.
+Hence, the only want to use an insert
+> is using the `persist` of the entity manager
+>
+> Named parameter can be use also.
+Anything that works in a native query also works in jpql